Personal Finance Statistics

 The number of people considered to be financially healthy declined by 3% between 2021 and 2022.

-According to the 2022 Stress in America study published by the American Psychological Association, 65% of Americans say that money is a significant source of stress, the highest level recorded by the annual survey since 2015.
+According to the 2023 Stress in America study published by the American Psychological Association, 63% of Americans say that money is a significant source of stress, down 2% from the 2022 survey.

-Millennials and Gen Z seem to be the most affected by financial anxiety.
-The APA survey found that 82% of Americans ages 18-25, followed by 81% of 26-43-year-olds, consider money to be a significant stress point in their lives.
+Millennials and Gen Z were the most notably affected by financial anxiety.
+The APA survey found that 82% of Americans ages 18-25, followed by 81% of 26-43-year-olds, considered money to be a significant stress point in their lives.

 Financial Stress by Age